Liga 4 (Georgia)

 It was founded in 2019 as a part of comprehensive reorganization of the league system.

+As of the 2025 season, Algeti hold the longest tenure in this division.
+They have been in Liga 4 since its inaugurating season.

+There are currently four top-division teams participating in the tournament: Guria (1990–99, 2001–02, 2013–17), Mertskhali (1990–92, 2003–04), Sulori (1991, 1991–92) and Zestaponi (2004–15) with the latter being the two-time national champions.
+Five junior teams of higher league members are also represented in the division this season.

 Structure and format

 In 2018, GFF decided to form an additional division between Liga 3 and Regionuli Liga by introducing Liga 4 for the 2019 season.
 After the first year the top two clubs were promoted to Liga 3 and the bottom two were supposed to be relegated to Regional league.
 However, in February 2020 the league regulation sustained new changes, which saved the doomed teams from relegation and enlarged the tournament with four more Regionuli Liga clubs.

-In January 2021, GFF announced that the number of clubs participating in the upcoming season would be increased to twenty, although for the next year they were reduced back to sixteen.
+In January 2021, the Federation announced that the number of clubs participating in the upcoming season would be increased to twenty, although for the next year they were reduced back to sixteen.

 After the 2022 season the top three teams earned automatic promotion to Liga 3 and the bottom four clubs were relegated to Regionuli Liga.

-Seasons run based on Spring-Autumn system.
+The league underwent one change in 2023: with fourteen clubs competing this season, the drop zone was reduced to two places.

 The number of teams in each season: